 During the training, an all-terrain Lentry Light lit the scene as if it were daylight.
 This reduced anxiety and let the fire fighters focus on overcoming their fears of heights.

 The Lentry Generator & Light System being used here is model 1STARX.
 It stands up to 9 feet tall and has the 1000-watt generator, of which only 240 watts was needed to power the 20,000 lumen V-Star LED.
-Only a few pictures are shown here, but you can see all photos of this training on Facebook.
+Only a few pictures are shown here, but you can see all photos of this training on Facebook (no account needed).

 Share this post

 An Emergency Management Department in South Dakota recently purchased a couple Lentry Lighting Systems and has put them to good use at various incidents where lighting was difficult, making the scenes safer for all involved.

 Photos by local linemen: They tested safety lighting solutions during overhead pole work and trench work.
 Photos compare headlights, spotlight, and Lentry® Portable Lighting.